EduBirdie: Reception

-Marketing
+Exam Cheating Controversy

 In 2018, EduBirdie promoted itself through social media influencers and YouTubers which led to an investigation conducted by BBC that resulted in thousands of videos being removed from YouTube which were promoting EduBirdie and cheating.
 It was done over an academic aid policy of YouTube where students pay to get help in academic related tasks which is considered as cheating.
 As per BBC those videos earned a total of 700 million views and almost 250 channels who were promoting homework cheating.

+In response to the BBC, a company representative claims that EduBirdie "does not tolerate plagiarism" and is a legal service.